 Include a current and valid photo ID as well as a certified copy of the name change order so that the process can be documented.
 The fee of $50 includes a single certified copy of the birth record with the name changes completed.
 For an extra copy you will need to supply $16.

-Expected turnaround time is 5-6 weeks to update your birth record, but you can pay an extra $25 to get it rushed to 2-3 weeks.
+Expected turnaround time is 5-6 weeks to update your birth record, but you can pay an extra $25 to get it rushed to 2 to 3 weeks.

 A legal name change on the birth certificate can be requested by any of the following: